emdeechege/Awards/README.md

 * Click on links to visit a live site.
 * Search for users.
 * Must be signed up to vote
-* see averages for the three grading criterias
+* See averages for the three grading criterias
 * Grade Projects.